TrackwokenGuy/Trackwoken/README.md

  As you do, the next talents will be updated

 ### Forgive the messy code, I was in a bit of a rush

+### Big thanks to the authors of Deepwoken Builder, as I made ample use of their API